 Unless you have some epic trips planned, like competing in the Iditarod Invitational or a heavy-duty “bike-packing” trip, 80’s are your best bet.
-Lower weight, lower rolling resistance, and a full drive train make 80’s the best all around option.
+Lower weight, and lower rolling resistance make 80’s the best all around option.
 That said, if your adventures require maximum floatation, there is no substitute for increasing the size of your contact patch.
 Understand that making “hundies” work with 135mm offset and 170mm-spaced frames requires that you remove a cog or two from the cassette to get the chain to clear the now massively wide tires.
 These modifications are not required with the newer and wider 9:ZERO:7 frames.

 In order to get the chain to clear the wide tires, the seat stays and chain stays of 135mm off-set frames are bent to the drive train side of the bike by 17.5mm.
 To bring the wheel back to the centerline of the frame, the rim has spokes holes closer to one sidewall.
 The design was essential in early days of fat bikes because it allows you the ability to use any standard mountain bike hub or internally geared hub.

 170mm frames feature a symmetrical design, so the wheel does not require an off-set spoke pattern, creating a stronger wheel.
 170mm frames take a 170mm rear hub.
 In the last year, there have been a large increase in variety of 170mm hubs.
 The centered design also provides better tire clearance for wider rim and tire combinations.

 As the benefits of additional floatation became more apparent, rims and tires got bigger.
 Basically, 100mm rims and 4.8" tires outgrew 170mm frame designs, and a wider platform was needed.
 While running a 190mm rear hub increases the chainline and q-factor, this can be minimized by running a single chain ring system in the front.
 The SRAM 1x11 system is especially effective for the new, wider frames.